Learn about 10 Very Suprising things about Joan of Arc Read more about the Joan of Arc – 10 Very Surprising Things about Joan of Arc >>

 Joan of Arc led the French troops on the front lines.
 Though not directly a part of the combat, she suffered an arrow wound near her neck but survived.
 Within days, the English were forced to retreat from Orleans.

 Following the Orleans victory over the French, Joan came to be considered as being the instrument of divine providence.
 She was consequently involved in major war councils where further offensive against the English was discussed.
 On her advice, the French aimed for Reims which lay deep in English-controlled territory.

 The French army reached Reims in July.
 On the way, the army took back the control of a number of towns and cities.
 The army also defeated a major English force under Sir John Fastolf in June.
 As a result of French control over Reims, Charles VII finally received his coronation and officially assumed the title of the King.

-In May 1430, Joan was captured by Burgundian troops following a skirmish between the French and the Burgundians.
+In May 1430, Joan of Arc was captured by Burgundian troops following a skirmish between the French and the Burgundians.
 She was initially imprisoned by the Burgundian army but was later handed over to the English army against a sizable payment.
 A list of religious charges was then drawn up against her by Bishop Pierre in Burgundy, a prominent supporter of the English.

 Joan was consequently charged with heresy.
 During her captivity, the French launched a number of campaigns towards Rouen where she was captured.
 But the campaigns were successfully withstood by the English.